 - 2When the grill is ready, rub the grates with a towel dipped in vegetable oil, place the steaks on the grates, and close the grill.
 Cook, undisturbed, until grill marks appear on the bottom and the steaks are lightly charred on the edges, about 4 to 5 minutes.
 Flip, close the grill, and cook until the steaks reach medium rare, about 4 minutes more.
 (To check for doneness, use your finger to press on the meat: It should be firm around the edges but still give in the center.
 You can also use an instant-read thermometer; it should register 115°F to 120°F for rare, 125°F to 130°F for medium rare.)

 - 3Transfer the steaks to a cutting board and let them rest for at least 5 to 10 minutes.
 Serve with the salad.

-Beverage pairing: Silverado Cabernet Sauvignon, Napa.
-Steak and spice, a great excuse to break out a big, new-world red wine.
-Cab and steak were meant for each other, but in this case because of the spice, a ripe, jammy wine such as this one works well.
+Beverage pairing: Silverado Cabernet Sauvignon, Napa Valley.
+This recipe is a great excuse to break out a big, new-world red wine.
+Cab and steak were meant for each other, but because of the spice here, a ripe, jammy wine such as the Silverado works well.